alexandertomsovic/alexandertomsovic/README.md

 - 👾 View my linktree at www.linktr.ee/alextomsovic

 I love to program, play basketball, and create.
 I like to draw, and work with procreate to create animations, logos, etc.
-I am a senior student at Mission San Jose High school in Fremont, CA. My dream college is UC Berkeley.
-I am an software engineer intern at slingshotahead and have made multiple games, a pathfinding program, (pathfindr) and am working on my own app!
+I am a senior student at Mission San Jose High school in Fremont, CA. I hope to study comptuter science at UC Santa Cruz.
+I am currently working on my own app, as well as focusing on ways to improve the community around me.